-- VitalSource Bookshelf for managing and reading eBooks
+- Bookshelf, the VitalSource program for managing and reading eBooks

 - Student features like searching, highlighting, bookmarking, and adding notes

-In fact, we believe that our VitalSource eBooks work even better than our print books when you install and use Bookshelf on a Windows or Mac and set the Page Layout to Facing Pages.
-That way, your students can not only take full advantage of our “paired pages” formatting, but also have all the features of Bookshelf.
+That’s why we recommend that you and your students install and use Bookshelf on a Windows or Mac computer with the Page Layout set to Facing Pages.
+That way, you not only get the full benefit of our “paired pages” formatting, but also get all the features of Bookshelf.
+In fact, we believe that if you use our VitalSource eBooks in this way, they work even better than our print books.

 How to use the online version of Bookshelf